0x4ka/Quartz/content/thoughts/How avocado is non-custodial.md

 ---
-title: How avocado is non-custodial
+title: "How avocado is non-custodial"
 date: 1970-01-20T11:37:17.802Z
 tags:
 ---